 - Puerto Ricans

-Review panels may also look at additional factors such as the suitability of the applicant's proposed institution and the likelihood that the applicant will fully utilize 9 to 12 months of postdoctoral support.
+Review panels may also look at additional factors such as the likelihood that the applicant will fully utilize 9 or 12 months of postdoctoral support.

 To the Top